scaffold-eth/scaffold-eth/README.md

 Note that `tenderly.yaml` file stores information about all networks that you initialized for exporting transactions.
 There can be multiple of them in a single file.
 You only need the `--export-network` if you have more than one network in your tenderly.yaml config!

 **A quick note on local contracts:** if your local contracts are persisted in a place that Tenderly can find them, then they will also be uploaded as part of the local transaction `export`, which is one of the freshest features!
-We have added a call to `tenderly.persistArtifacts()` as part of the scaffold-eth deploy() script, which stores the contracts & meta-information in a `deployments` folder, so this should work out of the box.
+We are using hardhat-deploy, which stores the contracts & meta-information in a `deployments` folder, so this should work out of the box.

 Another pitfall when dealing with a local network (fork or not) is that you will not see the transaction hash if it fails.
 This happens because the hardhat detects an error while `eth_estimateGas` is executed.
 To prevent such behaviour, you can skip this estimation by passing a `gasLimit` override when making a call - an example of this is demonstrated in the `FunctionForm.jsx` file of the Contract component: